EatInstall/Eat/README.md

 ```bash
 nano .<shell>rc
 ```
-If you are a developer and want to install Eat (through the main branch) in your GitHub Actions CI, add this as the first step:
+If you are a developer and want to install Eat (through the dev branch) in your GitHub Actions CI, add this as the first step:
 ```yaml
 - name: Install Eat